 2020 Ford Transit 250 High Roof Extended Camper Van for Sale in Boulder, Colorado in Front of Mountains – The Vansmith

 If you’re an RV owner, sooner or later you’ll ask: how much does it cost to store an RV?
-Whether you’re a full-time vanlifer taking a break from the road, a seasonal traveler, or someone who just bought their first travel trailer, knowing the real cost of RV storage is key to protecting your investment.
+Whether you’re a full-time vanlifer taking a break from the road, a part-time traveler, or someone who just bought their first travel trailer, you need to know the real cost of RV storage.
+That knowledge is key to protecting your investment.

-In 2025, camper storage rates can range anywhere from $27/month for basic outdoor parking to $433+ for high-security indoor units.
-Factors like location, RV type, and amenities can cause prices to swing widely.
+In 2026, camper storage rates can range from $27/month for basic outdoor parking to $433+ for secure indoor units (RVIA).
+Factors like area, RV type, and extras can cause prices to swing a lot.

-At The Vansmith, we know that just like customizing your van, choosing the right storage option is about balancing cost, convenience, and protection.
+At The Vansmith, we know that just like changing your van, choosing the right storage option is about weighing cost, ease, and safety.

 Types of RV Storage